Undergraduate: University of Oklahoma, 2011

 Do you remember your first day of medical school?
 What memory stands out the most?

-The first day was mostly a blur of “Hello.
+The first day was mostly a blur of “Hello!
 Welcome to medical school, and congratulations on making it this far.”
-However, I do remember the last two hours of that day very well because the school gave us iPads!!
+However, I do remember the last two hours of that day very well because the school gave us iPads!
 It was like the best present, minus the gift-wrapping.

 What was your first year of medical school like?

 Fast.
-It was hard and demanding, but it was also filled with a ton fun, lots of new friends, and too many inside jokes to count!
+It was hard and demanding, but it was also filled with a ton of fun, lots of new friends, and too many inside jokes to count!

 What obstacles did you overcome in your medical school journey?

-The biggest obstacle I had to overcome was and is being so far away from my family and friends.
-Medical school requires oodles of support, and I find a lot of encouragement in loved-ones.
+The biggest obstacle I had to overcome was — and is — being so far away from my family and friends.
+Medical school requires oodles of support, and I find a lot of encouragement in loved ones.
 However, Skype and FaceTime have allowed me to never feel like I am too far from my main support group.

 Are you a member of a unique demographic?
 If so, please describe how that shaped your medical school experience.